6D13 Class Steam Engine

 Lionel – the steam engine that introduced Walschaerts valve gear to the Queensland Railways

-Back in 1882 this loco was regarded as state-of-the-art … at least as far as the Queensland Coal Company was concerned.
+Back in 1882 this loco was regarded as state-of-the-art for coal haulage … at least as far as the Queensland Coal Company was concerned.

 The Queensland Coal Company had a number of mines on what was then known as the Burrum field … an extensive area of coal mining around the towns of Torbanlea and Howard just to the north of Maryborough.
 There were pits dotted everywhere … some within sight of the Torbanlea railway yards and others much further out.